dalitun/applications/blueprint-autoscaling/README-EN.md

 $ etcdctl get /ssh/key.pub
 ~~~

-Recover now router id of MyCloudManager by typing this command:
+Recover now router id of MyCloudManager by typing this command :

 ~~~ bash
 $ neutron router-list | `grep nom_stack_myCloudManager`
 ~~~

 In the `blueprint-coreos-mongodb.heat.yml` file (heat template), you will find a section named `parameters` near the top.
- There must inform the id of MyCloudManager router via the `router_id_mcm` parameter and public key previously recovered in the` mcm_public_key` parameter.
+ There must inform the id of MyCloudManager router via the `router_id_mcm` parameter and public key previously recovered in the `mcm_public_key` parameter.

  ~~~ yaml
  heat_template_version: 2013-05-23